VEuPathDB/ApiCommonWebService/README.md

 # ApiCommonWebService
-Plugins to execute web services under the wadl-based Web Service infrastructure <a href="https://github.com/VEuPathDB/WSF">WSF</a> common to the VEuPathDB genomics sites.
+[WSF](https://github.com/VEuPathDB/WSF) Plugins that are common to all VEuPathDB genomics (ApiCommon) web sites.
+See [WSFPlugin/src](WSFPlugin/src/main/java/org/eupathdb/websvccommon/wsfplugin) for the list of plugins.

 Additionally, the CLI implementation of the HighSpeedSnpSearch system that is called by the [High Speed Snp Search plugin](WSFPlugin/src/main/java/org/apidb/apicomplexa/wsfplugin/highspeedsnpsearch)